sachinrathour919-ux/Happy-Teachers-Day-Jayant-Sir/README.md

-# Happy Teachers Day Jayant Sir 🌟
+# Happy Teachers Day Sulabh Sir 🌟

 <img src="img/300px.png" height="200" alt="Happy Teachers Day"/>

 Happy Teacher's Day to all the teachers who have helped us become exceptional students! 🎓✨

 In celebration of Teachers Day, I created this animated webpage using HTML, CSS, and JavaScript as a tribute to Jayant Sir.
-This project reflects the dedication and hard work that Jayant Sir has inspired in me.
+This project reflects the dedication and hard work that Sulabh Sir has inspired in me.

 <!-- Add Badge Here (https://shields.io/) -->